Treaty of the Pruth: Negotiations

 The Russian army was fully surrounded by 22 July, leading Peter to open peace negotiations with Grand Vizier Baltaci Mehmet Pasha.
 The situation that arose gave the Ottomans a dominant negotiating position, which was further aggravated by the calls for harsher terms by General Stanisław Poniatowski – the emissary of King Charles XII.

+Despite the Russian army being in a sorry state — with Peter I himself facing death or captivity — the peace imposed on the Russians by the Ottomans was very light, in large part due to a huge bribe given by the Russians.
+Baltaci managed to secure the entirety of the Russian treasury and all their precious stones, thousands of horses and artillery and a night spent by the Tsar's consort, Catherine, at Baltaci's tent.

-Although Field Marshal Boris Sheremetev was nominally in charge of the Russian Forces, Peter the Great was supreme military commander, and ordered his Vice Chancellor, Baron Peter P. Shafirov to negotiate peace with the Turks.
+Although Field Marshal Boris Sheremetev was nominally in charge of the Russian forces, Peter the Great was the supreme military commander, and ordered his Vice Chancellor, Baron Peter P. Shafirov to negotiate peace with the Turks.
 In his diploma of authorisation is written: "Whatever Our Vice-Chancellor will generate and decide, that will be strong and indisputable."
 In his instruction, Peter the Great emphasised his willingness to cede to the Sublime Porte the territories and fortresses won in the Azov Campaigns of 1695–1696 and confirmed by the Treaty of Constantinople in 1700.
 Peter the Great was also willing to cede to the Swedes Livonia, Pskov, and other provinces, and to recognise Stanisław Leszczyński as King of Poland.

 There were several major influences during the peace negotiations.
 The Crimean Khan Devlet II Giray argued for harsher terms of surrender on the surrounded Russian army.
 His reasons for harsher terms were motivated by the increasing threat a united and Imperial Russia posed on the Crimean Khanate and continued Russian expansion south towards the Caucasus mountain range.
-Together with the exiled King Charles XII of Sweden, he desired a reduced Russian presence in Ukraine and Crimean regions, as well as the return of King Charles to Sweden to continue the Great Northern War.
+Together with the exiled King Charles XII of Sweden, he desired granting a full independence to Ukraine under the rule of Philip (Pylyp) Orlyk (who drafted the first Ukrainian Constitution in 1710) and granted protection to Cossacks.
+This part of the agreement Petr refused to fulfil once he was safe.
+As well as the return of King Charles to Sweden to continue the Great Northern War.

 The Ottomans also demanded the return of Dimitrie Cantemir, the exiled Voivode of Moldavia.
 Although Peter the Great agreed to all other demands, he refused to return Cantemir, on the basis that Cantemir had fled his camp.

 Notably, Charles was not present in the Ottoman camp, despite being one of the principal reasons why the two empires were at war.
 Instead, Charles sent General Stanislaw Poniatowski as the emissary of both King Charles of Sweden and then former King Stanisław Leszczyński of Poland, who had been exiled after the defeat of Charles at the Battle of Poltava.
 Poniatowski sent several letters from the Ottoman camp back to Charles who was at this point residing in Bender with a significant retinue.